Octalbyte/J-P-S-O/README.md

 - 🔭 I’m currently working on *statix*, a Rust static file server
 - 🌱 I’m currently learning Rust
 - 💬 Ask me about Javascript
-- 📫 How to reach me: create an issue at [Octalbyte/Octalbyte](https://github.com/Octalbyte/Octalbyte)
+- 📫 How to reach me: octalbyte0o52@protonmail.com
 - 😄 Pronouns: he/him/they
 - ⚡ Fun fact: I am afraid of blood and heights.